Introducing Camp Timbers @ Home

 At YMCA Camp Timbers, we strive to provide remarkable experiences, meaningful connections, and personal growth to our campers.
 For many of us, camp is a place that helps us find happiness, hope, and the best versions of ourselves.
 With the uncertainty and stress our community is facing we thought we could all benefit from adding more camp magic at home.

 I hope you’ll find the following challenges, contests, activities, and resources to be useful for your family.
-Our staff team will continue to update this information in upcoming days and weeks.
+Our staff team will continue to update this information in upcoming weeks.
 If you have any suggestions for ways we can be helpful or resources you’d like to see, please feel free to contact me at BAMiller@SaginawYMCA.org or 989-345-2630.

 With encouragement from camp,